 How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

-Local councils will soon determine which areas are suitable for vacation rentals.
-Their goals include preventing over-tourism in high-density zones and ensuring enough long-term housing remains available for residents.
-Stay tuned for updates from your local council, as these zones have not yet been defined.
+Local councils (Ayuntamientos) will now determine which areas are suitable for holiday rentals.
+This aims to prevent over-tourism in high-density zones and ensure adequate long-term housing for residents.
+Keep an eye on announcements from your local council, as these zones have not yet been officially defined.

-New construction will face stricter limits.
-A maximum of 10% of new buildings may be allocated to vacation rental use.
-Additionally, stricter restrictions will apply to "Green Islands," though which islands fall under this category has not yet been confirmed.
+New construction projects face stricter limits on holiday rental allocation.
+A maximum of 10% of new buildings may be designated for holiday rental use.
+Additionally, stricter restrictions will apply to "Green Islands," though which islands fall under this category remains to be confirmed.

 4. Protected Land Off-Limits